PaddlePaddle/PaddleClas/docs/en/algorithm_introduction/knowledge_distillation.md

 Knowledge distillation algorithm is widely used in lightweight tasks.
 For tasks that need to meet specific accuracy, by using the knowledge distillation method, we can achieve the required accuracy with a smaller model, thereby reducing model deployment cost.

 What's more, for the same model structure, pre-trained models obtained by knowledge distillation often performs better, and these pre-trained models can also improve performance of the downstream tasks.
-For example, in , a pre-trained image classification model with higher accuracy can also help other tasks obtain significant accuracy gains such as target detection, image segmentation, OCR, and video classification.
+For example, a pre-trained image classification model with higher accuracy can also help other tasks obtain significant accuracy gains such as target detection, image segmentation, OCR, and video classification.

 <a name='3'></a>